gem/oq-engine/doc/installing/universal.md

 ## `devel_server` installation

-This method adds to `server` installation the possibility to modify the engine codebase or add new features for the engine.
+This method adds to `server` installation the possibility to run the engine from a git repository.
 If you are on a Linux machine _and_ you have root permissions

 ```